epics-e3/epics-e3.github.io/src/developer/packaging-modules.md

 links provided earlier for detailed development guidance.
 :::

-Once you have a version you are satisfied, which has been reviewed and merged into the default branch, you should apply a git tag with the version information for this.
-Generally, the first version you publish/release should be `1.0.0`.
+After your code has been reviewed and merged into the default branch, tag the release with a version number.
+Your first published release should typically be `1.0.0`.

 :::{tip}
 We encourage use of [semantic versioning](https://semver.org/).